Brennan Marion: Howard

 From 2017 to 2018, Marion served as the offensive coordinator at Howard University.
 In his first game as Howard's offensive coordinator, Marion's offense helped the FCS Bison defeat UNLV on September 13, 2017.
 The win by the 45–point underdog Bison was the largest point-spread upset in college football history.

 William and Mary

 In 2019, Marion followed head coach Mike London from Howard over to the College of William and Mary where he began serving as offensive coordinator.

 Hawaii

 Marion resigned from his position at William & Mary to serve as the wide receivers coach on Todd Graham's inaugural staff at Hawaii for the 2020 season.

 Pittsburgh

 On February 15, 2021, Marion joined the staff at the University of Pittsburgh as the wide receivers coach.

 Texas

 On December 31, 2021, Marion was named passing game coordinator and wide receivers coach at the University of Texas at Austin under head coach Steve Sarkisian.

 UNLV

 In 2023, Marion was hired as the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas (UNLV) under head coach Barry Odom.

 Sacramento State

 On December 20, 2024, Marion was named as the head football coach at California State University, Sacramento (Sacramento State).
+In 2025 with the Hornets, Marion led the team to a 7–5 record, ranking third in the Football Championship Subdivision with 262.6 rushing yards per game, as well as averaging 33.8 points per game.

+Colorado

+On December 4, 2025, Marion was hired as the offensive coordinator and quarterbacks coach at the University of Colorado Boulder under head coach Deion Sanders.